ripple/opensource.ripple.com/docs/xls-68-sponsored-fees-and-reserves/references/transactions/sponsorshiptransfer.md

 To submit a transaction for this scenario:

 - Include the `ObjectID` field when sponsoring an object.
 Omit when sponsoring an account.
+- The target object must be a [ledger entry type that supports sponsorship](../ledger-entries/updated-ledger-entries.md#common-ledger-entry-updates).
+Sponsoring any other object type fails with `tecNO_PERMISSION`.
 - The target object or account must not currently be sponsored.
 - Provide the `Sponsor` field and the `SponsorFlags.spfSponsorReserve` flag.
 - Include the `SponsorSignature` when sponsoring an account.
 This is optional when sponsoring an object.